Home » Liturgy Schedule and Holy Days » Byzantine Basics

 How should I enter the church?

-If you are a new visitor, you can simply proceed to a pew.
+If you are a new visitor, directly proceed to a pew as you would in any church.
 You may make the sign of the cross and / or bow slighly before entering the pew.
 Byzantine Catholics do not genuflect.
 Bowing is the norm instead.
 After entering the pew, you may either kneel to say your prayers before Liturgy, or if comfortable stand in place to pray.
 You will observe people doing either, which is acceptable in our parish custom.
-The proper church “etiquette” for Byzantine Catholics, though, on entering the church is to walk up the center aisle, approach the small table (called a tetrapod), bow slightly while making the sign of the cross, and venerate the icon on the tetrapod.
-Then stay in place to make two more signs of the cross, and proceed to a pew.
+When done praying, sit until Liturgy begins and the congregation stands in unison.

 Can I receive Holy Communion?